clarkcb/xsearch/README.md

 You can download Haskell from this page: https://www.haskell.org/haskellwiki/Haskell.
 After you have run the installer you will have access to these commands:

-* __ghc__ - the compiler
+* <code>ghc</code> - the compiler
-* __ghci__ - the REPL
+* <code>ghci</code> - the REPL
-* __cabal__ - a tool for building, packaging, and managing dependencies
+* <code>cabal</code> - a tool for building, packaging, and managing dependencies

-The hssearch version has a number of dependencies, which you will use cabal to download and install.
+The <code>hssearch</code> version has a number of dependencies, which you will use <code>cabal</code> to download and install.
 To start, I recommend running these commands first:

     $ cd ~/src/git/xsearch/haskell/hssearch
     $ cabal sandbox init

-This will create a hidden directory called .cabal-sandbox, where the dependencies will be downloaded to and built.
+This will create a hidden directory called _.cabal-sandbox_, where the dependencies will be downloaded to and built.
 You can then try compiling from the same directory:

     $ cabal build

-Cabal will complain about missing dependencies.
-You will need to install them.
+<code>cabal</code> will complain about missing dependencies.
+You will need to
+install them.
 For example, for this specified dependency:

     --dependency='timeit=timeit-1.0.0.0-b5d83acfe823666e0ea6354a3ae30d03'

-Run this cabal command:
+Run this <code>cabal</code> command:

     $ cabal install timeit

-Once all dependencies satisfied, you should be able to build hssearch successfully with cabal build.
-This will create the hssearch executable under dist/build/HsSearch/hssearch, to which I then created a soft link under ~/bin.
+Once all dependencies satisfied, you should be able to build <code>hssearch</code> successfully with <code>cabal build</code>.
+This will create the <code>hssearch</code>
+executable under _dist/build/HsSearch/hssearch_, to which I then created a soft link under _~/bin_.

 ### Java / Scala ###

 I use Maven to build and manage dependencies for the Java and Scala versions.
-You will find pom.xml files under the root of those source trees.
+You will find _pom.xml_ files at the roots of those source trees.

-To build the javasearch and scalasearch versions I run this command in those root directories:
+To build the <code>javasearch</code> and <code>scalasearch</code> versions I run this command in those root directories:

     $ mvn clean install

-This creates the executable jar under the target directory.
-To run them I created bash scripts at their root levels - javasearch and scalasearch - to which I then created soft links under ~/bin.
-You will need to edit those scripts to change the path to the jar if xsearch is not cloned under ~/src/git/xsearch.
+This creates the executable jar under the _target_ directory.
+To run them I created bash scripts at their root levels - _javasearch_ and _scalasearch_ - to which I then created soft links under _~/bin_.
+You will need to edit those scripts to change the path to the jar if xsearch is not cloned under _~/src/git/xsearch_.

+### Python / Ruby ###

+Since python and ruby are interpreted languages, and since their interpreters are automatically installed on most Unix-style systems (e.g. Linux and OSX), there's not much you will need to do to run these (on Windows you will need to download and install them from http://www.python.org and https://www.ruby-lang.org/).
+Unless I'm forgetting a dependency that had to be installed, it should just be a matter of running the scripts _pysearch.py_ and _rbsearch.rb_.
+I created soft links to both of these in my _~/bin_ to run them from anywhere.

+I'm starting to work on creating installable packages of these versions, but I still have work to do on that.

+Also note: the python code is in 2.x style, I have not converted it to 3.x yet but I plan to.

 History / Motivation